AnasDrid/DataCamp-Case-Study-Introduction-to-Java/ReadMe.md

 # DataCamp Case Study: Introduction to Java

-This repository is structured in the following way:
+This repository contains the following files:

 - CourseOutline.md: The course outline.
 - SampleExercise.md: A sample exercise.